WilliamOdumah/Student-Echo/docs/Architecture.md

 #### Logic

-AuthenticatorLogin
+AuthenticateLogin
 * Speaks to the AccessAccounts class to check if user's log-in input is valid

 AccessAccounts
 * Handles get/set/add/delete requests directed to the AccountsPersistenceStub

-SearchProcessor
-* Handles search queries to see which course/reviews meet the specified requirements
-* Separated for future iterations where we plan to add filter options

 AccessInstructors
 * Handles get/set/add/delete requests directed to the InstructorPersistenceStub